dark-flames/resume/data/project.typ

     intro: "A type-driven and high-performance ORM framework in Rust",
     content: [
       - Derives SQL operations from simple Rust code based on a monadic structure.
-      - Provides a functional query builder that delegates its type-checking to the type system of Rust (makes heavy use of type-level computation).
+      - Provides a functional query builder that delegates its type-checking to the type system of Rust.
       - The abstraction is type-safe but zero-cost, ensures both efficiency and type safety.
     ],
   ),